Kashif-4/RAG-agent/README.md

 After uploading all the embeddings to Qdrant, checking the number of stored vectors using collection_info.vectors_count returned None, which was confusing.

 How it was fixed:
 It turned out that the right property to check was points_count, not vectors_count.
-Changing the check to:

-info = client.get_collection(collection_name)
-print(info.points_count)
-correctly showed the number of vectors stored.

 4. Deleting & Recreating the Qdrant Collection Didn’t Seem to Work Even after calling client.delete_collection(...), old data still seemed to persist.
 This was confusing, especially when verifying if the new upload worked.